-Get ready for Screen-free Week with these great books!
-This year, Children's Book Week, the annual celebration of books and reading, is the same week as Screen-Free Week!
-Reading is one of the best ways to go screen-free.
-Check out these books before Screen-Free Week to get inspired-and then read them again during (and after!) as a reminder that kids of all ages benefit from time to play, unwind, be bored, and connect with family, friends, and nature.
+Take a moment to unplug and curl up with a great book!
+This year, Children's Book Week, the annual celebration of books and reading, is from May 4-10, 2020.
+Check out these books anytime as a reminder that kids of all ages benefit from time to play, unwind, be bored, and connect with family, friends, and nature.

 Bad Kitty Does Not Like Video Games by Nick Bruel (Roaring Brook Press/Macmillan Children's Publishing Group) Kitty has been playing her video game for FIVE hours.
-Now it's time for Kitty to: go outside, draw a picture read a book do anything other than play video games.
-She discovers there are draw a picture, read a book, do anything other than play video games.
+Now it's time for Kitty to: go outside, draw a picture, read a book, do anything other than play video games.
 She discovers there are many more ways to have fun!
 (AGES 2-5)